MMcClure11/practice-constructor.io/notes.md

 [X] make counter display the fizz-buzz algo
 [X] determine how to make the function multiply(5)(6) return 30 using nested functions.

-[X] ‘Build a react class component called hello that returns an h1 of “Hello”.
+[X] Build a react class component called hello that returns an h1 of “Hello”.
+[X] Build a constructor that could accept props and set an initial state of helloTranslations set to an empty array.